mark-wiemer-org/ahkpp/README.md

 ## Commands

 With AHK++, you can compile, debug, and run your scripts with keyboard shortcuts.
 You can also run a selection as a standalone script.
-Additionally, you can `Open Help` with `Shift + F1`.
+Additionally, you can `Open Help` with `Ctrl + F1`.

 -   Compile: `Ctrl + Shift + F9`
 -   Debug: `F9`
--   Open Help: `Shift + F1`
+-   Open Help: `Ctrl + F1`
 -   Run: `Ctrl + F9`
 -   Run Selection: `Ctrl + F8`